Edit Content

 Adult Bedwetting: Stories And Tips From Real People

 Adult bedwetting.
 It’s a rarely talked about condition, but is one that affects many people.
 In fact, NAFC receives more visits to the adult bedwetting pages than any other page on our site.
 People struggle with this condition for all sorts of reasons – spinal cord injuries, neurological diseases, and even stress can cause bedwetting.
 And sometimes there can be seemingly no cause at all, which makes it all the more frustrating to address.
 Most people who wet the bed are desperate for a solution.
-They find it deeply embarrassing, and it greatly affects their quality of life, as they are constantly dealing with keeping things clean and worried about how it will affect current or future relationships.
+They find it deeply embarrassing, and it greatly affects their quality of life, as they are constantly dealing with keeping things clean and worried about how it will affect current or future relationships, read about the Adult Bedwetting Stories.

 The good news is there are ways to manage it.
 We asked people who live with adult bedwetting to share their best tips and stories with us.
 And now, we’re sharing them with you.
 If you’re longing to wake up dry in the morning, keep reading!